 Buyers like Worthy will purchase your Tiffany jewelry with or without the blue box.

 If your piece of jewelry is authentic, the company’s team of experts will be able to tell.

 They’re trained to spot the intricacies of a legitimate Tiffany and Co. piece.

 Bottom Line: Do your research and you can profit from your Tiffany jewelry, even if it’s missing the package.

-If you’ve read any of my posts about selling jewelry, you know how much I love this company.
+If you’ve read any of my posts about selling jewelry, you know that I am a fan of Worthy.com.

 My experiences with Worthy have been stellar, and I can’t recommend them enough.

 Worthy is a piece of cake to use, they’re quick and reliable, and they sell your jewelry in an online marketplace with hundreds of certified buyers, ensuring you get the best possible price on your sell.

 The luxury online auction house understands the value of Tiffany and Co. jewelry and treats it with the utmost care.

 They even have a section of their website dedicated to showing online jewelry auction results, with images of recent Tiffany purchases and how much they made.